Jökulsárlón Glacier Lagoon in Iceland: Ultimate Guide

 You’ll find the Jökulsárlón glacier lagoon in the southeast of Iceland.
 The lagoon is a 5-hour drive east from the capital of Reykjavík, close to the East Fjords of Iceland.

-The lagoon borders the Vatnajökull National Park, which includes the Skaftafell Nature Reserve and Vatnajökull, Europe’s largest glacier.
+The lagoon borders the Vatnajökull National Park, which includes Skaftafell, a dramatic wilderness area, and Vatnajökull, Europe’s largest glacier.
 Sitting at the foot of Hvannadalshnúkur, Iceland’s highest mountain, the lagoon offers a spectacular backdrop.

 The famous black sand Diamond Beach is also found very close to the lagoon.
 This means you can see several of Iceland’s top sights when visiting the southeast of Iceland.
 The icebergs breaking on the shore are quite a sight to see.